-From the multi-award-winning author of The Apothecary’s Daughter comes a beautifully evocative, multi-generational family drama set at the turn of the century and perfect for fans of Santa Montefiore, Lucinda Riley and Elizabeth Jane Howard’s Cazalet Chronicles.
+‘Moving, heart-warming and beautifully woven’ Kate Furnivall From the award-winning author of The Apothecary’s Daughter comes a beautifully evocative, family drama set at the turn of the century and perfect for fans of Santa Montefiore, Lucinda Riley and Elizabeth Jane Howard’s Cazalet Chronicles. ______________

 1891.
 Spindrift House, Cornwall.